uspki/policies/certificate-policy.md

 * Ensuring compliance with any trust store requirements and any browser requirements that the Federal Device Root pursues or has inclusion in.

 ### 1.5.2 Contact Person
-Contact information for the Federal Public Key Infrastructure Policy Authority is fpki@gsa.gov.
+Contact information for the FPKIPA is fpki@gsa.gov.

 ### 1.5.3 Person Determining CPS suitability for the policy
 Federal Public Key Infrastructure Policy Authority